bpkhanal/ToDosCypress/README.md

 # ToDosCypress
 Installation/Execution instruction:

-Create a project directory Open a Terminal in the project  directory
+Create a project directory Open a Terminal in the project  directory run following commands

 $ npm init